nchah/i18n-ckg/scripts/README.md

 - beautifulsoup - Python library for parsing HTML.
 - selenium - Python library for browser automation.
+	- Other libraries such as `requests` are also possible to use. `selenium` was the most robust solution across the different sites that were looked at.
 	- Note: `pip3 install selenium==3.8.0` may work best until newer versions become more stable.
 	- A webdriver is also required to run, e.g. geckodriver from https://www.seleniumhq.org/download/
 - translate - Python library for natural language translation.